cakephp/docs/en/contributing/tickets.rst

   issue, or that it hasn't already been fixed in the repository.
 * **Do** include detailed instructions on **how to reproduce the bug**.
 This could be in the form of test cases or a code snippet that demonstrates the issue.
-Not having a way to reproduce an issue, means its less likely to get fixed.
+Not having a way to reproduce an issue, means it's less likely to get fixed.
 * **Do** give as many details as possible about your environment: (OS, PHP version, CakePHP version).